Runi-VN/JavascriptElective/period_one/readme.md

 **[rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters)** are a way to pass multiple parameters to a function.
 The same syntax, `...`, is used in Java and in Python we use `*` or `**`.

-**destructuring data structures** is a easy, short way to unpack collection properties into variables.
+**destructuring data structures** is an easy, short way to unpack collection properties into variables.
 It is something we often see in React.js.

 Examples:
 ```js